Hitachi ID Identity Manager enables automated, self-service and policy-driven management of users and entitlements with:

 Identity Manager includes a many reports, dashboards and analytics, which answer questions about current and historical identities and entitlements, analyze workflow activity and trends, seek patterns in entitlements and roles and identify policy violations.

-Identity Manager reads current-state information and automatically write updates to accounts on over 120 kinds of systems, including directories, on-premises and SaaS applications and various systems.
+Identity Manager reads current-state information and automatically writes creates or updates accounts and groups on over 120 kinds of systems, including directories, on-premises and SaaS applications and various systems.
 Identity Manager also includes workflow processes to invite people to complete tasks, where automated integration is uneconomical or technically infeasible.

 Identity Manager includes an inventory tracking system, used to track assets such as building access badges, tokens, etc. It automates the distribution and collection of such assets to/from authorized users.